Rules of Go: Self-capture

 First an example which, it is emphasized, does not involve self-capture.
 When Black plays at a, the capture of the marked white stones results in the black chain at the bottom right acquiring liberties.
 This move is legal (with the same result) whatever the rules.

 The previous example shows that it is important that Step 2 of a play (capture) precedes Step 3 (self-capture).
 If the order were reversed, then self-capture would occur here.

-It is not difficult to convince oneself that if a play results in the capture of opposing stones, self-capture does not occur.
+Self capture will never occur following a play that caused the capture of opposing stones, because the removal of opposing stone ensures that the newly placed stone has a liberty; any same-color chains that lost a liberty when it was placed include the new stone, and so also have the new liberty.

 Now some examples of plays in which self-capture occurs.
 These moves would be illegal under the optional rule prohibiting suicide.